Get vaccinated now

 Additional support may be available at community clinics depending on the location.
 This includes:

-- Staff who have received training by Autism Tasmania or are familiar with how to care for people with disabilities.
+- Trained staff: who have received training by Autism Tasmania or are familiar with how to care for people with disabilities

 - Pain relief options: including topical anaesthetic cream

-You can also ask someone to be with you when you are vaccinated.
+- Support person: you can ask someone to be with you when you are vaccinated.
 This could be a support worker, family member, carer, or friend.